Background pattern

 Adults

-• Rheumatoid Arthritis (inflammation of the joints)
+• Rheumatoid arthritis (inflammation of the joints)

 Children (≥ 6 years and ≥ 35 kg)

-Do not take Hidroxicloroquina Teva-ratiopharm
+Do not take Hydroxychloroquine Teva-ratiopharm

 • if you are allergic to hydroxychloroquine sulfate, 4-aminoquinoline compounds, or any of the other ingredients of this medication (listed in section 6).